shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 #### 3.5 Beyond Copyright: Other Legal Considerations

-While this VOD Reaction License provides a framework for the copyright aspects of reusing your VODs, please remember that all content creation and streaming activities – both your own and those of your Licensees – are subject to other applicable laws and third-party rights.
+While the VRL provides a framework for the copyright aspects of reusing your VODs, please remember that all content creation and streaming activities – both your own and those of your Licensees – are subject to other applicable laws and third-party rights.
 These can include areas such as trademark, privacy, publicity rights, defamation, and unfair competition.
 This license does not override those other legal obligations, and compliance with all relevant laws is essential for everyone in the content creation ecosystem.

 #### 3.6 The "Provided Copy" and the Spirit of Collaboration